↑

 Making Homemade Dishwasher Detergent is Hard, Y’all

-Trying to find a homemade dishwasher detergent recipe is not too easy.
-Dishwashers are finicky, and what works for one person may not for another.
+Want to know what makes it hard?
+Everyone is different – and what works for me, might not work for you.
+Not to mention, dishwashers are finicky.
 Most is due in part to hard water.
-While some have a water softener, what works in your dishwasher may not work in mine – it’s a challenge, a true struggle.
+While some folks have a water softener, what works in your dishwasher may not work in mine – it’s a challenge, a true struggle.

 So I hesitate to share what works for me, because I don’t want it to “not work” for you.
 I don’t want you to get discouraged and resort back to toxic options.